Cyclist and Charity Organizer Completes 3,000-Mile Tour With New Hip From Dr. Michael Eilerman

 Jim had organized the bicycle tour several years earlier.
 However, due to the severe pain and bone-on-bone sensation in his hip, he found that he would need a hip replacement before being able to ride in the tour.

 That’s when Jim sought out the best solution, researching the latest methods and the option that would help him most.
-He found that Dr. Michael Eilerman of University Orthopedic Surgeons performs hip replacement using the anterior approach, an innovation in joint replacement using minimally invasive techniques that could shorten recovery time.
+He found that Dr. Michael Eilerman of University Orthopaedic Surgeons performs hip replacement using the anterior approach, an innovation in joint replacement using minimally invasive techniques that could shorten recovery time.

 Jim traveled from Oak Ridge to see Dr. Eilerman and have him perform the anterior hip replacement procedure for its muscle-sparing advantages so he could be ready for his race as quickly and safely as possible.